aycanuriscioglu/FLO_RFM/README.md

 • interested_in_categories_12 : Müşterinin son 12 ayda alışveriş yaptığı kategorilerin listesi

+!!!!!!!!!!!!!!

 Uyarı: Veri kümesini açık kaynak olmadığı için paylaşamayacağımı belirtmek isterim.

+!!!!!!!!!!!!!!

+Warning: I would like to point out that I cannot share the dataset because it is not open source.